HassanBerro05/Accessibility-Tool-Analysis/Data Analysis and Visualization/Design Parameters and Process Variables.md

 | Winter 2023  | January 4, 2023    | April 27, 2023     |

 Two key considerations for this mapping:
-1. The term ìSummerî encompasses both Spring half-terms and Spring-Summer terms at UM.
+1. The term ‚ÄúSummer‚Äù encompasses both Spring half-terms and Spring-Summer terms at UM.
 2. Scans executed during inter-semester periods were attributed to the upcoming semester.
 For example, a scan on December 27, 2022, was assigned to Winter 2023.

 ## Visualization